aleph2c/miros/doc/othogonalregions.rst

 This scale-to-bafflement rate is dependent upon your choice of abstraction.
 It will happen quickly if you use finite state machines as your primary design tool.
-You can hold it off a bit longer by switching to a hierarchical state machine design approach; common behaviours are mapped into outer states, making a design more understandable, but this can only take you so far.
+You can hold it off a bit longer by switching to a hierarchical state machine design approach; common behaviours are mapped into outer states, but this can only take you so far.
 At some point, you must chunk your design into concurrent pieces that interact.
-Each piece being something you can comprehend and trust to work on its own.

-Concurrent state machines mix combinatorially, giving you an abstraction which scales without needing pages and pages to draw your design.
+Concurrent state machines mix combinatorially, giving you an abstraction which scales without needing pages and pages to draw out your idea.
 Concurrent statecharts give you **state space compression**.

 David Harel's original statechart paper addressed state space explosion by inventing the **orthogonal region**.
-Orthogonal regions describe concurrency *within* an HSM.
+Orthogonal regions pictorially describe concurrency *within* an HSM.

-But the orthogonal region abstraction was not supported in Miro Samek's statechart algorithm (the algorithm used by this library) for performance reasons.
+But the orthogonal region abstraction was not supported in Miro Samek's statechart algorithm (used by this library), for performance reasons.
 Instead he offered up :ref:`orthogonal components
 <patterns-orthogonal-component>`; HSMs acting as variables within other HSMs.